l-a-yates/cpam/README.md

 #> # ℹ 40 more rows
 ```

-You will need a tibble with transcript-to-gene mapping.
-E.g.,
+You will also need a tibble with transcript-to-gene mapping,,unless your
+counts are aggregated at the gene level (transcript-level analysis is
+recommened).
+E.g., for *Arabidopsis thaliana*:

 ``` r
 t2g